 They need to be convinced that you are safe, you won’t leave, and you can handle whatever comes up.
 They need to be free from concern in order to share their gifts.
 It has to be okay for them to respond in their own time.
 In fact, you might consider telling them that it’s okay if they never feel safe enough to reappear, and that you will continue to hold that space for them and work to create their safety.
 The idea is to show up with no agenda, no pressure, no expectations.

-5. Meet them where they are: Maybe they show up but don’t want to talk.
+- Meet them where they are: Maybe they show up but don’t want to talk.
 Maybe they need to play.
 Maybe they’re hurt and angry and want to remind you what it’s like to be them.
 The key is to be willing to be present with them, no matter how they feel.
 Don’t be in a rush to fix them or talk them out of it.
 Whatever they feel or believe, let them be right.
 It WAS horrible.
 They WERE treated unfairly.
 Those people WERE wrong and bad.
+They have been in pain for a long time and your job is to validate and help them process the experience(s) that were too much for a child to handle.
+Until you are willing and able to feel the full force of what they are feeling, the energy will remain blocked.

 This is the kind of Spiritual terrain that I help people navigate.
 If your Spirit is prompting you to have a conversation about reuniting with your inner child, I encourage you to get in touch with me.